jeffgortmaker/pyblp/docs/examples.rst

        nevo_data['mushy']
    ]

-Demand-side instruments for the automobile problem are the linear and nonlinear characteristics along with their traditional BLP instrument counterparts constructed by :func:`build_blp_instruments`; as in in :ref:`Berry, Levinsohn, and Pakes (1995) <blp95>`, miles per gallon and the trend are not included due to collinearity.
+Demand-side instruments for the automobile problem are the linear and nonlinear characteristics along with their traditional BLP instrument counterparts constructed by :func:`build_blp_instruments`.
 Supply-side instruments are the cost characteristics, their traditional BLP instrument counterparts, and the excluded demand variable, miles per dollar.
+As in :ref:`Berry, Levinsohn, and Pakes (1995) <blp95>`, miles per gallon and the trend are not included in the set of demand-side instruments because of collinearity.

 .. ipython:: python